Frederick Soddy field study awards

 Notification of funding

-A decision is made by Frederick Soddy Trustees shortly after the application deadline.
+A decision is made by Frederick Soddy Trustees early March.
 Winning schools will be notified during March and are invited to collect their award at the Geographical Association Annual Conference in April.

 Previous Award Winners